 With that being said, there are still plenty of misconceptions when it comes to employee data protection and GDPR laws.
 Let's take a look at some of the most common misunderstandings:

-Overall, as the employee and consumer information gathering is rapidly increasing in the company’s practices, there should also be definite procedures protecting the sensitive data.
-The list of HR Professionals’ responsibilities is also growing and nowadays they have to undertake certain actions in order to keep everything in a safe place.
-We hope that this guide assists you in your security practices.
+Overall, as the employee and consumer information gathering is rapidly increasing in the company's practices, there should also be definite procedures protecting the sensitive data.
+The list of HR Professionals' responsibilities is also growing, and nowadays they have to undertake certain actions in order to keep everything in a safe place.
+This includes implementing robust data retention policies, respecting employee privacy rights, and ensuring proper use of employee monitoring software.
+We hope that this guide assists you in your security practices and helps you navigate the complex landscape of monitoring employees while respecting their rights and privacy.